-The proposal for the site is to construct a new single storey extension to the side (south) of the existing house.
-The proposed scheme requires the removal of a small number of relatively insignificant trees and shrubs, which will not significantly impact the local or wider landscape.
+The proposal for the site is to construct two new detached houses to the rear of the existing house.
+The existing garage will be demolished to make way for a new access to the rear of the plot.
+The proposed scheme requires the removal of a small number of relatively insignificant (C and U category) trees and shrubs, which will not significantly impact the local or wider landscape.
 The retained trees require protection in accordance with industry best practice and BS 5837: 2012 - Trees in relation to design, demolition and construction - recommendations, in order to ensure their longevity.